-The Templeton curriculum is composed of five "strands" woven together over the course of four years into a coherent program aimed at forming whole persons who are equipped to be leaders in culture, society and their professions.
+The Templeton curriculum is divided into the following five groups of courses, taken over four years.
 All of the Eastern University general education goals are addressed through the Templeton curriculum, as is the additional college-specific goal of "Broad Knowledge."